What is not exempt from The Federal Carbon Tax

 It is our understanding that any kind of heating application not specified above is not exempt, as follows:

-- Eligible farmers must complete form L402, which can be provided by us at Dowler-Karn or at the following link:
+Eligible farmers must complete form L402, which is available at the following link:

-- Eligible greenhouse operators must complete form L404, which can be provided by us at Dowler-Karn or at the following link:
+Eligible greenhouse operators must complete form L404, which is available at the following link:

-Please note that we cannot provide fuel exempt from the Federal Carbon Tax unless we have a completed copy of the required form on file.
+Please note we cannot provide fuel exempt from the Federal Carbon Tax, unless we have a completed copy of the required form on file.

 As noted on each exemption form, the original certificate is to be provided to your supplier.
 Keep a copy of the certificate with your records and do not send the certificate to the Canada Revenue Agency.

 Please make sure you have your completed forms returned to us in a timely manner, as we can not retroactively make adjustments!